 Islamabad is the capital of Pakistan.
 Most of Pakistan's state-owned companies are based in Islamabad.
 Pakistan is in Southern Asia, bordering the Arabian Sea, between India on the east and Iran and Afghanistan on the west and China in the north.
-Mostly hot, dry desert; temperate in northwest; arctic in north.
-Flat Indus plain in east; mountains in north and northwest; Balochistan plateau in west.
+The climate is mostly hot and dry desert, temperate in the northwest, and arctic in the north.
 The official language is Urdu.
 English is also widely spoken in business and government circles and by many staff at hotels, airports and railway stations.
 The main religion is Islam.
 The economy of Pakistan is a semi-industrialized economy, which mainly encompasses textiles, chemicals, food processing, agriculture and other industries.
 The structure of the Pakistani economy has changed from a mainly agricultural base to a strong service base.
 Agriculture now only accounts for roughly 20% of the GDP, while the service sector accounts for 53% of the GDP.
 Pakistan is a very conservative Islamic country and local Islamic sensibilities should be respected.
 Expatriate business dress is conservative and respectful of Muslim cultural sensitivities.
 Expatriate business dress is typically a suit for men, conservative clothing covering the arms and legs for women.
 The security risk for expatriates in Pakistan is extremely high.
 Risks include terrorism (targeting expatriates), militant attacks against government and security force targets, fighting between tribal militias, crime, banditry, sporadic bomb attacks and rioting.
 The currency of Pakistan is the Pakistan Rupee (PKR).
 Medical facilities are generally below international standards.
 Dengue fever is common.
-The population of Islamabad is 2.2 Million (2016 est.), while the inflation rate is 8.22% (2014 est.).
+The population of Islamabad is 2.2 Million (2016 est.), while the inflation rate is 2.91% (July 2017).

 Cost Of Living